briangu/parallac.js/README.md

 parallac.js
 =

-A Distributed Computing library written for Node.js based on Chapel (http://chapel.cray.com).
+A Distributed Computing library written for Node.js based on [Chapel](http://chapel.cray.com).

-Parallac.js creates a set of primitives that allow for data and task parallelism over a cluster of Node.js servers.
+TL;DR: Parallac.js creates a set of primitives that allow for data and task parallelism over a cluster of Node.js servers.
+These primitives can be combined to power a website or perform purely computational tasks.

 Generally, Parallac.js takes a different view of microservices by allowing you to write programs which distribute themselves at runtime to "host" servers.
 This allows you to treat a collection of servers (locales) as a single, possibly multi-tenant, computing resource.
 With Parallac.js, one can think in terms of "remote lambda" execution, allocating memory "over there" and running code "over there".
 Once the host servers are deployed, no additional deploys are necessary to run a new program.
 You simply run your program locally and it connects to the cluster, which then executes on the available host servers.

-Node.js (and Javascript ES6) is an important part of this prototype because it has the flexibility that makes Parallac.js possible.
-For example, Lambda functions are effectively remoted and evaulated in remote Node VMs.
-VM contexts can be managed by the Parallac program to effectively provide custom runtime contexts.
-The Inter-server communication is done via a graph of socket.io connections.

-Acknowledgement: Parallac.js is heavily based on the concepts of the Chapel Language (https://github.com/chapel-lang).
-I have spent a lot of time writing Chapel (and presenting at conferences) and the concepts are really interesting and powerful.
-Parallac.js is an experiment in how to bring those concepts to Node.
-Node.js is also very powerful but for an entirely different application, so bringing these concepts together is interesting.
-(I would have called it Chapel.js but that's probably not doing Chapel any justice.)
-Go checkout Chapel (http://chapel.cray.com) if you want to see the real deal.

 Application ideas
 =